Shruti-Singh-00/Shruti-Singh-00/README.md

 # 💫 About Me:
-<h1 align="center">Hi There! 👋, I'm Shruti Singh</h1><br><h3 align="center">Welcome to my profile!
+Hi There! 👋, I'm Shruti Singh<br>Welcome to my profile!
 I'm a student, aspiring MEAN stack developer, excited to build, develop, and create .
 Currently working on Frontend development with Angular17.
 I’m passionate about learning new technologies.
-Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/shruti-singh-10101010101010101010/)!</h3>
+Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/shruti-singh-10101010101010101010/)!

 ## 🌐 Socials: